 Summary of Compliance with 593 Requirements:

-Table 1 summarizes the status of compliance with each of the requirements in the 77 conditions of the EAC.
-The table shows that five out of a total 593 requirements were assessed as partially meeting compliance for the year.
-These five requirements are found within the following four Conditions: 2, 9, 57 and 69.
+Table 1 summarizes the status of compliance with each of the requirements in the 77 conditions of EAC #14-02.
+The table shows that the total 593 requirements are assessed as being in compliance.